T-U-R-A/tura-coding-book/Concepts.typ

 }
 ```

 In the code, the variable `mask` goes through all subsets, where each subset is numbered from 0 to $2^n-1$.
 In this case $n = 3$ so `mask` goes from 0 to 7.
 Then for each value of mask, you output all the elements `v[i]` where the `i`th bit(from right to left) is true.
-This will generate the following output
+This will generate the following output.

 ```
 { }